xlwings/xlwings/README.rst

 * Just zip-up your Spreadsheet with your Python code and send it around.
 The receiver only needs to have an installation of Python with xlwings (and obviously all the other packages you're using).
 * There is no need to install any Excel add-in.
-* If this still sounds too complicated, just freeze your Python code into an executable and use ``RunFrozenPython`` instead of ``RunPython``.
-This gives you a standalone version of your Spreadsheet tool without any dependencies (``RunFrozenPython`` is currently only available on Windows).

 Installation
 ------------